+- Egypt

+- Ethiopia

+- Ghana

+- Kenya

 - Morocco

-- Myanmar

-- Niger

 - Nigeria

-- Pakistan

-- Palestine

-- Philippines

 - Rwanda

 - Somalia

-- South Africa
+- · South Africa

 - Tanzania

 - Tunisia

-- Turkey

 - Uganda

-- Ukraine

-- Vietnam

 Note that projects with a strong coherence and synergy with Danish strategic priorities and development activities in the country of operation are prioritised.
-See www.dgbp.dk for current list of thematic priorities in each country.
+See https://danida-business-partnerships.dk/ for current list of thematic priorities in each country.